 Preparation for reception of Holy Eucharist takes in conjunction with the First Reconciliation Programme and is open to all children in Year 3 or above in Primary school.
 Full attendance at Sunday Mass is required.
 Celebration of First Communion is usually held on Sundays following Easter/Pentecost.

-Registration for the 2021-22 First Holy Communion Programme is now open.
+Registration for the 2021-22 First Holy Communion Programme is now closed, forms for the 2022-23 programme will be accepted from July 2022.
 Click here to register your child.